 This woman lost twenty-five years of her writing life.
-She clearly loved doing it, but because one voice (in a presumed position of authority) told her she wasn’t good enough, she gave up on her dream for a quarter of a decade (and almost all of her adult life up until that point).
+She clearly loved doing it, but because one voice (in a presumed position of authority) told her she wasn’t good enough, she gave up on her dream for a quarter of a century (and almost all of her adult life up until that point).
 People perceive me as an authority, too.
 And so I have made it my goal to never wield that power in a way that hurts a writer.
 I always provide notes that encourage writing perseverance, not kill the drive to write.

 Do I rave about every manuscript unequivocally, then?
 Absolutely not.
 Even excellent writers have some blind spots.
 So whether I’m helping a beginning writer cut fancy “said” synonyms out of their dialogue, or I’m helping an MFA-graduate with beautiful prose work on plot and overall sales hook, I try my best to do it with the dignity and respect that each writer and each manuscript deserves, for where they are in their individual journey.

-All that said, I still run into writers who have expectations that perhaps outpace their current manuscripts.
+All that said, I still run into writers who need help managing expectations that perhaps outpace their current manuscripts.
 Whether those expectations are achieving success at their first writing conference, or breaking into multiplatform publishing, perhaps even neglecting common query letter tips and putting the cart before the horse in their pitch, I see this happen with writers.
-They’ve created websites, maybe, or products, or they’ve already self-published.
+They’ve created websites, maybe, or products, or they’ve already self published.
 They have a lot to say about various awards they’ve won or endorsements they’ve gotten.
 There’s little talk about the manuscript, though, as if that was just an afterthought.
 They’ve sacrificed perseverance in writing to focus on the bells and whistles of publishing success.

 This sends a message to me that the writer isn’t as interested in rolling up their sleeves and working on the product itself.
 To me, everything but the manuscript is just noise.
 You can send me a t-shirt with your characters on it, or a list of testimonials from school appearances, and all that is fine and good.
 I’m a driven, type-A personality, too, and I have way more ideas than I have time to make them all a reality.
 I respect proactive people.
 But my only concern is the manuscript.